This post may contain affiliate links. Please see our disclosure policy.

 The recipe in this post is for an oil-based pomade, which tends to leave a slightly more gloss-like appearance, whereas a water-based one would look more matte.

-- 0.5 oz of jojoba oil – moisturizing and soothing while helping keep the hairstyle in place
+- Jojoba oil: Moisturizes and soothes while helping keep the hairstyle in place.

-- 0.5 oz of sunflower oil – A light moisturizer that adds texture to the pomade
+- Sunflower oil: A light moisturizer that adds texture to the pomade.

-- 0.05 oz of vitamin E oil – Full of antioxidants that are amazing for the hair.
+- Vitamin E oil: Full of antioxidants that are amazing for the hair.

-- (Optional) 0.05 oz of Cromollient SCE – this helps the pomade wash out at the end of the day.
+- (Optional) Cromollient SCE: This helps the pomade wash out at the end of the day.
+You can skip it, but the pomade will take several washes to get out of the hair without this ingredient.

 It’s easy!